Hiawatha man killed in Brown County single-vehicle crash

 HIAWATHA, Kan.
-(WDAF) — The Kansas Highway Patrol is investigating after a 51-year-old Hiawatha, Kansas man was killed in a single-vehicle crash Thursday night.
+(WDAF) — The Kansas Highway Patrol is investigating after a 51-year-old Hiawatha man was killed in a single-vehicle crash Thursday night.

 The crash was reported just before 6 p.m. on southbound K-73, just one mile south of the Nebraska-Kansas line.